Continue with Facebook

 Multiple sclerosis (MS) symptoms can affect your quality of life and keep you from doing the activities that you enjoy and tasks that you need to accomplish.
 MS can get in the way of your ability to work, and you may need to apply for disability benefits.
-Even if you’re working, MS symptoms such as mobility problems and pain can affect your daily functioning and have an impact on your caregivers and family members too.
+Even if you’re working, MS symptoms such as mobility problems and pain can affect your daily functioning and have an impact on your caregivers and family members, too.

 The type of MS you have may affect your symptoms.
 People who have relapsing-remitting MS (RRMS) — the most common type — go through periods when they don’t experience symptoms, known as remission.
 They then have relapses, with new or worsening symptoms each time.

 The progression of RRMS can lead to secondary progressive MS (SPMS).
-People with SPMS experience symptoms of some kind at all times.
+People with SPMS have symptoms of some kind at all times.
 About 15 percent of people with MS have primary progressive MS and never experience remission.

 Dysfunction caused by nerve damage can cause disabling mobility impairment, affecting your legs and your walking ability, including your gait and walking speed.
 One study reported that more than three-quarters of people with MS experience walking impairment.
-Nerve damage also can make it difficult to use your arms and hands, so even simple tasks like opening a door or holding a cell phone are challenging.
+Nerve damage can also make it difficult to use your arms and hands, so even simple tasks like opening a door or holding a cell phone are challenging.
 Difficulties like these can keep you from working.

 Nerve damage pain can also be disabling.
 From 25 percent to 90 percent of people with MS report experiencing pain.
 Types of nerve damage pain include: